Siege of Kunar Khas: Siege begins

 Engaged on both banks of an unbridged river and with all their communications either cut or threatened by the enemy, the Afghan forces were soon in a most unhappy plight.
-Fortunately for them the operations coincided with the fasting month of Ramadan, a factor which contributed to keeping many potential hostiles at home, but even so their position in places was critical.
+Fortunately for them, the operations coincided with the fasting month of Ramadan, a factor which contributed to keeping many potential rebels at home, but even so, their position in places was critical.
 The crisis came to a head towards the end of August with the close investment of a garrison of 400 men at Kunar Khas on the east bank of the river by a mixed lashkar of some 1,500–2,000 tribesmen.
 The immediate danger was that Afghan troops, here or elsewhere in the valley, might suffer a major reverse.
-In that event the resultant loss of Afghan military prestige and the prospect of loot might well have caused the neighbouring tribes, both British and Afghan, hitherto stood aside, to throw their full weight on the side of the insurgents, a development which would almost certainly have resulted in complete military disaster in the Kunar and the collapse of Government control in the Eastern Province.
+In that event, the resultant loss of Afghan military prestige and the prospect of loot might well have caused the neighbouring tribes, both British and Afghan, hitherto standing aside, to throw their full weight on the side of the insurgents, a development which would almost certainly have resulted in complete military disaster in the Kunar and the collapse of Government control in the Eastern Province.

 Such a situation could not have failed to have had serious reactions elsewhere in the country, notably in the Southern Province, the powder magazine of Afghanistan, where Mazrak, the rebellious Zadran leader, with the assistance of Sultan Ahmad, the latest of a series of pretenders to the Afghan throne to appear on this part of the border, was endeavouring to raise the tribes against the Government.
 With their military resources stretched to the utmost between the Eastern and Southern Provinces, the operational value of their small air force impaired by a shortage of bombs, and the general population critical and discontented by the shortage of commodities and high prices, the prospect confronting the Afghan Government was anything but pleasant.
-It was in fact, in the opinion of qualified observers, about the most dangerous situation in which the government has been placed since the Ghilzai rebellion of 1938.
+It was, in fact, in the opinion of qualified observers, about the most dangerous situation in which the government had been placed since the Ghilzai rebellion of 1938.
 The key to safety or disaster clearly lay in the Kunar Valley.
-If the Afghan forces there could regain the initiative and drive of the insurgents investing their posts before the end of Ramadan added to the enemy's strength, there seemed a fair chance that confidence would be restored and the rot arrested.The Afghan Government were not slow to appreciate this once the full implications of their unpleasant situation were revealed, and if their alarm was at times considerable it has to be admitted that they never lost grip and, indeed, faced their troubles bravely and with energy.
+If the Afghan forces there could regain the initiative and drive off the insurgents investing their posts before the end of Ramadan added to the enemy's strength, there seemed a fair chance that confidence would be restored and the rot arrested.
+The Afghan Government were not slow to appreciate this once the full implications of their unpleasant situation were revealed, and if their alarm was at times considerable it has to be admitted that they never lost grip and, indeed, faced their troubles bravely and with energy.